ClaytonPassmore/resume/README.md

 # Resume

 A simple resume written in React.
+See it in action [here](https://ClaytonPassmore.github.io/resume).

 ## Installation